 General Morgan's Raid

 Morgan’s Raid was an invasion into Union territory by a group of Confederate cavalry in the summer of 1863.
-The raiders were led by the charismatic General John Hunt Morgan.
+The raiders were led by General John Hunt Morgan.

 The Hoosier Homefront